Arthur Longbottom (footballer)

 Arthur Langley (né Longbottom; 30 January 1933 – 15 September 2023) was an English footballer.
 An inside-forward, he scored 118 goals in 360 league and cup appearances in an 11-year career in the bottom two divisions of the Football League.
 He changed his surname from Longbottom to Langley after he retired from football.

-Longbottom spent 1954 to 1961 at Queens Park Rangers before he was sold on to Port Vale in May 1961 for a £2,000 fee.
-He was sold on to Millwall for another £2,000 in January 1963 before joining Oxford United in the summer.
+Longbottom spent 1954 to 1961 at Queens Park Rangers before he was sold to Port Vale in May 1961 for a £2,000 fee.
+He was sold to Millwall for another £2,000 in January 1963 before joining Oxford United in the summer.
 He transferred to Colchester United in October 1964 and then moved into non-League football with Scarborough in May 1965.
 Though he never won any honours and was never promoted, he finished as top-scorer in seasons at QPR, Port Vale, and Oxford United.